zchee/golang-wiki/CodeReviewComments.md

 ## Error Strings

 Error strings should not be capitalized (unless beginning with proper nouns or acronyms) or end with punctuation, since they are usually printed following other context.
-That is, use `fmt.Errorf("something bad")` not `fmt.Errorf("Something bad")`, so that `log.Print("Reading %s: %v", filename, err)` formats without a spurious capital letter mid-message.
+That is, use `fmt.Errorf("something bad")` not `fmt.Errorf("Something bad")`, so that `log.Printf("Reading %s: %v", filename, err)` formats without a spurious capital letter mid-message.
 This does not apply to logging, which is implicitly line-oriented and not combined inside other messages.

 ## Handle Errors